 - How does the business get to those results?

 - What sales, margins, and revenues can we expect next year?

-- How many years will it take this start up company to become profitable?
+- How many years will it take this startup firm to become profitable?

-Confusion sometimes arises about the differences between the business case and the business plan and the ways the complement each other.
+Confusion sometimes arises about the differences between the business case and the business plan and the ways they complement each other.

-In brief, a business plan (as it appears above) is organized around the business (or the organization, or a part of the business).
+In brief, a business plan (as it appears above) is "all about" the "business" (or the organization, or a part of the firm).
 The business case is designed to address questions about a single action or decision.